8 Linking GUIs and other front-ends to R ¶

 is an optional C99 type for which a substitute is defined in R, so your code needs to define HAVE_UINTPTR_T

 appropriately.
-To do so, test if the type is defined in C header stdint.h
+To do so, test if the type is defined in C header stdint.h or C++ header cstdint and if so include the header and define HAVE_UINTPTR_T

-These will be set4 when Rf_initialize_R
+These will be set177 when Rf_initialize_R

 is called, to values appropriate to the main thread.
 Stack-checking can be disabled by setting R_CStackLimit = (uintptr_t)-1